 So, we’ve learnt how ABS works and that it is reliably good at bringing a motorcycle to a halt.
 This is true for hard surfaces such as an asphalt or course chip road.
 It’s particularly good when the coefficient of friction is reduced when say, the road is wet.
 However, this is also only true in a straight line.
 If you are braking into a turn, the forces that cause the front and/or rear wheel to lose traction aren’t entirely generated by the brakes.
 Excessive cornering forces can cause the wheels to lose traction without the rotation of the wheel slowing dramatically.
 Ordinary ABS won’t necesarily be able to save you in this situation – it won’t make the situation worse, but it may not save you.
 Only a complete bike stability package which combines the brakes with lean angle sensors and throttle control is going to help here and these systems are only on the most expensive of bikes.
 The new laws won’t insist on this technology – yet.

-ABS also isn’t so affective on soft surfaces, such as gravel and dirt.
+Standard ABS also isn’t as affective on soft surfaces, such as gravel and dirt.
 On a soft surface, a locked wheel will tend to ‘dig in’ to the surface and improve the effective coefficient of friction.
 Because ABS won’t allow the wheel to lock, this digging in phenomenon is virtually nullified.
-I’m sure many of you with a dual purpose bike equipped with ABS have learned this one.
+I’m sure many of you with a dual purpose bike equipped with older ABS systems have learned this one.
 More advanced riders will also know brake slide turning techniques for off-road riding.
 Again, these techniques are nearly impossible to achieve when the ABS is preventing the wheel from locking.
+Some modern adventure bikes have an off-road setting for the ABS, which accounts for the change in braking dynamics and can actually be quite good, improving braking for less experienced riders, or for those caught off-guard.
+This can be great on back country gravel roads.
+But when the going gets really slippery, particularly on low-speed, technical terrain, the ABS can actually prevent the bike from coming to a complete stop, which is a pretty unnerving feeling.

 ABS is a good thing and could save your life.
 I for one am looking forward to seeing more bikes fitted with ABS as standard.
-Sure, there are some situations where it won’t necessarily help and, in the case of off-road riding could hinder your braking and turning efforts.
-For this reason, it is important to allow for ABS which can be switched off.
+Sure, there are some situations where it won’t necessarily help and, in the case of off-road riding could hinder your braking and turning efforts, if it's not a system designed for off-road use.
+For this reason, it is important to allow for ABS which can be switched to a different setting, or off completely.
 But these are specialist situations.
 For the most part in day-to-day road riding, the cost and weight disadvantages are far outweighed by the improved safety it provides.